TomHarrop/tomharrop.github.io/resume.md

 ----

-> I am a post-doctoral researcher with a background in bioinformatics, genetics and molecular biology and interests in data science and research relating to agriculture.
-I mainly work in `R`, `Python` and shell scripting.
+> I am a senior post-doctoral researcher with a background in bioinformatics, genetics and molecular biology and interests in data science and research relating to agriculture.
+I mainly work with `R`, `Python` and shell scripts.
 I have experience in molecular, plant, animal and medical laboratories and installing, maintaining and using computers running Unix, Linux and MacOS.

 ----